Dagurf21/T_488_MAPP/README.md

 ---

-# Initializing repo
+## Initializing repo
-### Some really cool instructions, on what to run to get everything working

 ---

-# Instructions on how to run the app using Expo
+## Instructions on how to run the app using Expo

 ---

-# Git: Add, Commit, Push, and Branches
+## Git: Add, Commit, Push, and Branches

 ### Initializing a New Branch
 When starting work on the source code, always create a new branch before making any changes.